 - Development and scientific research within the subject of surgical training,

-- Organizing Surgicon Congress, an international congress about surgical training.
+- Organising the Surgicon Congress, an international congress about surgical training.

-The Foundation’s administrative expenditures are kept at a minimal level and the work with the foundation is done voluntarily.
+The Foundation’s administrative expenditures are kept at an absolute minimal level and the work with the foundation is done voluntarily.
 Surgicon’s ultimate goal is to make surgery safer and more cost-effective.

-Our immediate aim is to create an interdisciplinary research center dedicated to Surgical Training.
+Our immediate aim is to create an interdisciplinary virtual research center dedicated to Surgical Training.